ffund/run-my-experiment-on-geni-blog/2017-03-31-basic-home-gateway-services-dhcp-dns-nat.md

 #### NAT

 * Show the three-way TCP handshake for a connection between client and website as seen by `tcpdump` at the website, and as seen by `tcpdump` at the gateway (on the LAN).
-Make sure you can see the IP IP addresses and port numbers used in the connection!
+Make sure you can see the IP addresses and port numbers used in the connection!
 * Draw a diagram showing how NAT is used between client and website, similar to [this diagram](https://witestlab.poly.edu/blog/content/images/2017/03/gateway-nat-2.svg) but with the IP addresses, hostnames, and ports from *your* experiment.